pattyjk/wolfe_cabbage_phyllo/prepping_reads_SRA.md

-## Prepaering reads for the NCBI SRA
+## Preparing reads for submissing to the NCBI SRA
 ### Demultiplex reads
 ```
 #qiime v.
 1.9